 Note: click on times in the instructions to start a kitchen timer while cooking.

-- In a stand mixer, cream the butter and remaining 1/2 cup sugar until light and fluffy.
-Mix in the egg and vanilla extract.
+In a stand mixer, cream butter and 1/2 cup sugar until light and fluffy then add in the egg and vanilla extract untill well blended.

-Bake in oven for 35-40 minutes, or until topping is lightly browned.
+Bake in oven for 35-40 minutes until golden brown.